5 Takeaways To Put You On The Path To Win In The New Era of AI Search

 Is it for me?
 (Identifying the specific persona, problem, or goal).

 Can I trust it?
-(Placing trust signals—logos, testimonials—directly next to the claims they validate).
+(Placing trust signals (logos, testimonials) directly next to the claims they validate).

 Takeaway 5: "Freshness" is a Retrieval Signal, Not Just a Ranking Factor

-Google AI Overviews prioritize YouTube and Reddit.
+Google AI Overviews pulls from YouTube and Reddit.

 Perplexity favors niche, regional, and specialized blogs.